Park elevation: 5760'

 For trout gold colored spinners and rooster tails have brought in fish.
 Cowbell rigs with worms have caught several large fish near the north ramp as well as Dam 1.
 The daily bag limit on trout is 4.
 There is no size limit.

 Boat fishing: Trout have been schooling near the dams.
 There is no fishing on or within 100 feet of the dams, but if you troll outside the 100 feet and cast into the dam area, you may have some luck.

-For walleye, try to find some deeper water.
-The Saddle at the southeast end of the reservoir and "Green Cove" near the north end of the Sundance trail both have steep shoreline and deeper water.
+For walleye, The Saddle at the southeast end of the reservoir and "Green Cove" near the north end of the Sundance trail both have steep shoreline and deeper water.
 The walleye like to hang out on the underwater ledges in these areas.
 They tend to be more active in the early morning and early evening.
-Few large walleye have been caught recently.
+Large walleye have been caught recently.
+Worms on cowbell rigs and bottom bouncers have recently caught fish.
+Jigging plastic worms or night crawlers have been successful from shore as well as boats along the entire western shoreline.
 The daily bag limit on walleye is 3.
 Walleye must be less than 21" or else immediately returned to the water.